-The license allows individuals to carry a firearm concealed on or about their person, or in a vehicle throughout this Commonwealth.
-The license is valid for a period of five (5) years unless sooner revoked.
+The license allows individuals to carry a firearm concealed on their person, or in a vehicle throughout this Commonwealth.
+The license is valid for a period of five (5) years unless revoked.

 A person who is otherwise eligible to possess a valid license under this chapter but carries a firearm in any vehicle or any person who carries a firearm concealed on or about his person, except in his place of abode or fixed place of business, without a valid and lawfully issued license and has not committed any other criminal violation commits a misdemeanor of the first degree.

 Exceptions are found in PA Consolidated Statutes Title 18.

 Who can apply for a Sportsman's Firearm Permit?